-About the Three Waters Review into drinking, waste and storm water.
+About the Three Waters Review into drinking, wastewater and storm water.

 - strengthen the regulation of Three Waters infrastructure

-- ensure they complement the wider Essential Freshwater reforms.
+- ensure these regulatory changes complement the wider Essential Freshwater reforms.

 For further information including a report back on stakeholder engagement, see Three Waters Review [Te Tari Taiwhenua | Department of Internal Affairs website]